ZeroDiff: Solidified Visual-Semantic Correlation in Zero-Shot Learning: Methodology

-\textbf{Mutual Learning:} Since our three discriminators evaluate features in different ways, they have different criteria for judging them.
+As shown in Fig.~\ref{fig:zerodiff}(f), since our three discriminators evaluate features in different ways, they have different criteria for judging them.
 If we can enable them to learn mutually, we can obtain stronger discriminators, resulting in better guidance for the generator.
 For example, the objectives of \( D_{adv} \) and \( D_{diff} \) are two very similar but distinct tasks: one separates clean features and the other separates noised features.
 Clearly, separating noised features is a harder task because with more diffusion steps, less information remains.
 Thus, if we can distill the knowledge from \( D_{adv} \) to \( D_{diff} \), we can enhance the separation ability on noised features and use the stronger \( D_{diff} \) to improve denoising.
 In contrast, distilling the knowledge from \( D_{diff} \) to \( D_{adv} \) could prevent \( D_{adv} \) from memorizing training samples.

-To unify their critiques about the same visual features, we propose our Wasserstein-distance-based knowledge distillation loss:
+To this end, we propose the Wasserstein-distance-based distillation loss:

 where $\kappa_t$ is the Noise-to-Data (N2D) ratio, represented as $1 - \sqrt{\prod^{t}_{j=1} (1-\beta_{j})}$, and $\gamma$ is a smoothing factor.
 As \( t \) increases, \( \kappa_t \) also increases, making it harder to distinguish between fake and real noised features, and \( W_{diff} \) provides less guidance for \( W_{rep} \) and \( W_{adv} \).
 Therefore, we introduce a smoothing factor \( \gamma \geq 0 \) to control the strength of discriminator alignment.